Conditions for a Monotonic Channel Capacity: Acknowledgments

 \section{Acknowledgments}

-The author is indebted to A.~Alvarado, P.~Bayvel, L.~Beygi, G.~Durisi, T.~Eriksson, R.-J.~Essiambre, C.~H\"ager, M.~Karlsson, J.~Karout, G.~Kramer, F.~R. Kschischang, and E.~Telatar for helpful discussions, criticism, and comments on early versions of this manuscript. \ea{The presentation was greatly improved thanks to detailed feedback from the four insightful reviewers.}
+The author is indebted to A.~Alvarado, P.~Bayvel, L.~Beygi, G.~Durisi, T.~Eriksson, R.-J.~Essiambre, C.~H\"ager, M.~Karlsson, J.~Karout, G.~Kramer, F.~R. Kschischang, E.~Telatar, and S.~K. Turitsyn for helpful discussions, criticism, and comments on early versions of this manuscript. {The presentation was greatly improved thanks to detailed feedback from four insightful reviewers.}